How Much Does It Cost to Hire a Bookkeeper in Canada?

 4. Any internal turnover is seamless

-5. Segregation of bookkeeping tasks and review reduces fraud risk
+5. Segregation of bookkeeping tasks and reviews reduces fraud risk

 Cons of Hiring a Bookkeeping Service